daethnir/authprogs/doc/authprogs.md

 ssh client should be run or rejected based on logic in the `authprogs` configuration file.

-Passwordless SSH using ssh identies or pubkeys can enable all sorts of wonderful automation, for example running unattended batch jobs, slurping down backups, or pushing out code.
+Passwordless SSH using ssh identities or pubkeys can enable all sorts of wonderful automation, for example running unattended batch jobs, slurping down backups, or pushing out code.
 Unfortunately a key, once trusted, is allowed by default to run